 - a science course (Engineering*, AP Physics 1, or AP Chemistry are the recommended options for seniors); or

 * Engineering may also be selected as an elective in addition to AP Chemistry or AP Physics 1.

 Also, please use these resources to inform your choices (posted on MyBC/Students > Academic Advising tab):

-- Upper School Course Catalog (see last page for Course Planning Grid),
+- Upper School Course Catalog (see Course Planning Grid near the end) and

 - Short videos by AP teachers describing their courses.
 Due to the high workload of AP courses, we do not recommend that students select more than two AP courses each year.